 If you proceed with MYP, you enter an extended conversation with parents and carers.
 GCSE is culturally trusted in the UK; parents understand the grading system, the university progression pathway, and the competitive advantage.
 MYP is unknown, often perceived as "risky."

 Anticipate three objections you will hear repeatedly.
 First: "Is MYP recognised by universities?"
-Answer: Yes, informally, with university progression clarified through full IBDP post-16.
+Answer: yes, informally, with stronger credibility when progression into DP or CP is clear.
 Second: "What if my child wants to change schools?"
-Answer: MYP is portable; other MYP schools will recognise the qualification, but switching to GCSE-only schools creates transition complexity.
+Answer: other MYP schools will recognise the programme, but moving into a GCSE-only school creates transition complexity.
 Third: "Isn't GCSE safer?"
-Answer: Not necessarily; GCSE is familiar, but MYP, fully resourced, develops deeper thinking and international mobility.
+Answer: for many learners, especially those who may move school, enter an apprenticeship or apply through standard A-Level routes, GCSE is the safer currency.
+The case for MYP must show a stronger learning benefit and a credible progression plan.

-Build confidence through transparency.
-Publish progression data annually, which universities accepted your IBDP and MYP learners, what courses they chose, how they performed.
-Identify parent champions, particularly parents educated in international schools or those with global careers; they will advocate for MYP within your community.
+Build confidence by being open.
+Each year, publish progression data: which universities accepted your IBDP and MYP learners, which courses they chose, and how they performed.
+Also identify parent champions, especially parents educated in international schools or those with global careers, as they can speak for MYP in your community.

 MYP Costs and Quality: A Caution on Shortcuts

 Curriculum resources matter.
-Textbooks specifically designed for MYP, digital platforms like Managebac that scaffold internal assessment, and learning management systems that support project-based workflows are expensive upfront but essential.
-Using GCSE textbooks adapted for MYP will not work; the conceptual scaffolding is wrong.
+Schools need textbooks designed for MYP, digital platforms like Managebac that scaffold internal assessment, and learning management systems that support project-based workflows.
+These tools cost a lot at the start, but they are essential.
+Adapting GCSE textbooks for MYP will not work because the conceptual scaffolding is wrong.

 Authorisation failure is not a rare edge case; it is a real risk if due diligence is skipped.
 Schools that rush the pre-authorisation phase, cut consultancy support, or fail to secure genuine staff buy-in often face adverse authorisation decisions.
 The cost of failure, lost investment, staff demoralisation, reputational damage, far exceeds the cost of doing it properly the first time.